A Penny Well Spent

 ‘What’s the problem inspector?’ asked the captain.

-‘No, I mean why are you calling?’ asked captain, trying his best to not sound like somebody trying to get information out of an elderly relative.
+‘No, I mean why are you calling?’ asked captain, trying his best to not sound like somebody trying to get information out of a senile elderly relative.

 ‘Oh right, yes.’
 He cleared his throat.
 ‘What do you know about the council’s toilets?’